bcwhite-code/brians-blueprints/self-building-spacex.md

-One of the biggest difficulties is that scaffolding can no longer be made on the planet surface which means transporting 5x as many stacks of material to space to produce the same amount, and you'll need a lot of it (like tens of thousands of scaffolding).
+One of the biggest difficulties is that scaffolding can no longer be made on the planet surface which means transporting 5x as many stacks of material to space to produce the same amount, and you'll need a lot (like tens of thousands) of scaffolding.

 In this same space will be the main science factory, so keep that in mind.